EC-USGS/pywatershed/doc/index.rst

 Pywatershed enhances PRMS with a new software design that is object-oriented and highly flexible, allowing users to easily run "sub-models", replace process representations, and incorporate new data.
-There are base classes which manage mass and energy conservation and the implementation of concrete, process classes follows a self-describing design which allows for Model class to properly connect hydrologic proecsses based on their own descriptions of themselves.
+There are base classes which manage mass and energy conservation and the implementation of concrete process classes follows a self-describing design which allows for a Model class to connect hydrologic process classes based on their descriptions of themselves.
 A variety of input data sources is managed by the Adapter class which implements subclasses for different sources.
-The design of pywatershed is documented in these docs and also deomonstrated by numbered jupyter notebooks in the `examples/` directory.
+The design of pywatershed is documented in these docs and also demonstrated by numbered Jupyter Notebooks in the `examples/` directory.

 The flexible structure of pywatershed helps it to couple with other hydrologic models.
 We can easily one-way couple pywatershed to